-Unless authority to do so is withheld, proxies given pursuant to this solicitation by the management of the Company will be voted "FOR" the election of each of the nominees named below (the "Management
+Unless authority to do so is withheld, proxies given pursuant to this solicitation by the management of the Company will be voted "FOR" the election of each of the nominees named below (the "Management Nominees").

-Nominees").
 If any of the Management Nominees should, for any reason, become unable to serve as a director of the Company prior to the Meeting, the persons named in the enclosed form of proxy reserve the right to nominate and vote for another nominee in their sole discretion.

-The following disclosure sets out (i) the names of the five Management Nominees, (ii) their major offices and positions with the Company (if any), (iii) their place of residence, (iv) the committees of the Board on which each currently sits (if any), (v) the period of time during which each has been a director of the Company, (vi) their principal occupation, business or employment for the preceding five years, (vii) the number of Shares beneficially owned, or controlled or directed, directly or indirectly, by each as at May 26, 2020.
+The following disclosure sets out (i) the names of the six Management Nominees, (ii) their major offices and positions with the Company (if any), (iii) their place of residence, (iv) the committees of the Board on which each currently sits (if any), (v) the period of time during which each has been a director of the Company, (vi) their principal occupation, business or employment for the preceding five years, (vii) the number of Shares beneficially owned, or controlled or directed, directly or indirectly, by each as at April 27, 2023.

-Name, residence, office(s) held and date first became a director Principal occupation, business or employment Shares beneficially owned, or controlled or directed, directly or indirectly (1) Lewis Black Paris, France Chairman, President and Chief Executive Officer Director since September 23, 2011 Mr. Black is currently the President and Chief Executive Officer of the Company.
+Name, residence, office(s) held and date first became a director Principal occupation, business or employment Shares beneficially owned, or controlled or directed, directly or indirectly (1) Lewis Black New York, USA Chairman, President and Chief Executive Officer Director since September 23, 2011 Mr. Black is currently the President and Chief Executive Officer of the Company.
 He is also currently a partner of Almonty Partners LLC, a privately held company specializing in tungsten mining investments.Mr.
 Black previously served as Chairman and Chief Executive Officer of Primary Metals Inc., a tungsten mining company formerly listed on the TSX Venture Exchange, from 2005 to 2007.
 Prior to that he was head of sales and marketing for SC Mining Tungsten Thailand.
 Mr. Black holds a B.A.
 (Honours) from Manchester University and is a former Vice President of the International Tungsten Industry Association.
-35,812,164 (2)(3) Michael Costa Toronto, Ontario, Canada Director Audit Committee Director since February 1, 2018 Mr. Costa serves as Vice President and Portfolio Manager at Goodman & Company Investment Counsel Inc. He graduated cum laude with honours in Economics from Colgate University in Hamilton, New York.
-Nil Daniel D'Amato Paris, France Director Compensation and Corporate Governance Committee Director since September 23, 2011 Mr. D'Amato is currently a partner of Almonty Partners LLC, a privately held company specializing in tungsten mining investments.
-He has held this position since 2005.
-Mr. D'Amato previously served on the board of directors of Primary Metals Inc., a tungsten mining company formerly listed on the TSX Venture Exchange, from 2005 to 2007.
+24,583,559 (2)(3) Daniel D'Amato Paris, France Director Compensation and Corporate Governance Committee Director since September 23, 2011 Mr. D'Amato is currently a Partner of Almonty Partners LLC, a privately- held company specializing in tungsten mining investments.
+He has held this position since 2005.Mr.
+D'Amato previously served on the board of directors of Primary Metals Inc., a tungsten mining company formerly listed on the Exchange, from 2005 to 2007.
 He began his career on Wall Street with Bear Stearns where over nearly a decade he became Managing Director.
 Mr. D'Amato holds a B.Sc. from Siena College and holds several securities and insurance licenses.
-15,964,220 (2)(4)
+15,966,220 (2)(4) Dr. Thomas Gutschlag Mannheim, Germany Director Audit Committee Compensation and Corporate Governance Committee Director since September 15, 2015 Dr. Gutschlag is a former Chairman and Chief Executive Officer of DRAG, a public company listed on the Frankfurt Stock Exchange which identifies, develops and divests attractive resource projects in North America, Australia and Europe, with a focus is on the development of oil and gas opportunities within the United States, as well as metals such as gold, copper, rare earth elements, tungsten and tin.
+Dr. Gutschlag co-founded DRAG in 2006 and has been its Chief Executive Officer since January 1, 2015 and, prior thereto, its Chief Financial Officer.
+Dr. Gutschlag is a qualified economist with a degree in economics from the University of Heidelberg and a doctorate from the University of Mannheim.
+31,878,926 (5)